 Learn how to make a simple homemade strawberry or blueberry fruit compote with fresh or frozen fruit in 20 minutes!
-For a new breakfast and dessert idea, enjoy this easy compote served over waffles, pancakes, ice cream or cheesecake.
+For a new breakfast and dessert idea, enjoy this easy compote served over pancakes, waffles, oatmeal, vanilla ice cream, or cheesecake.

 When you need a quick dessert idea- this easy fresh fruit compote recipe is just the ticket to wow everyone!
 Make either strawberry, blueberry, or use any of your favorite fruits!

 What is compote